Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

    labeled with CO (Clock Output).

  * "-" is the ground signal line.
 Ground is necessary to give a reference for the DAT and CLK signals.
-So it has to be connected.

  * "+" is the supply voltage output.
 It is connected to the "+" signal of the "Input" terminal and should not be used to power LED Strips or pixels.
-So leave it unconnected.
+   Leave it unconnected.

 The input terminal consisting of two signals: